-Students will complete four assignments.
-The first assignment will be keeping a weekly blog on course readings, discussions, and lectures.
-The second assignment will be a response paper (800 words) to the readings for a particular class session of the student's choice.
+Students will complete three assignments.
+The first assignment will be a response paper (800 words) to the readings for a particular class session of the student's choice.
 Students will sign up for these response papers on the second day of class.
-The third assignment will be a podcast analysis.
+The second assignment will be a podcast analysis.
 Students will be provided with several different podcast episodes to choose from and will write a 2-3 page analysis of one source from the provided list.
-The final assignment will be a primary source analysis.
-Students will be provided with several different primary sources to choose from and will write a 4-5 page analysis of one source from the provided list.
-All written assignments should be double-spaced, in 12-point, Times New Roman font, with one-inch margins and your name on each page.
+The third assignment will be a primary source analysis.
+Students will choose a primary source from a provided list and will write a 4-5 page analysis of that source.
+All written assignments should be double-spaced, in 12-point Timew New Roman or Garamond font, with one-inch margins and your name on each page.
 Papers should follow the requirements of the Chicago Manual of Style for citations, which is available in the library.
 More detailed information on the assignments will be handed out in class.
 Exams:

 There will be two exams, a midterm and a final.
 Students will be provided with essay topics in advance.
-Grading Scheme:
+Grading Breakdown:

 Participation: 10%

 Primary Source Analysis: 15%

-Response Paper: 10% Podcast Analysis: 10%
+Response Paper: 10% Podcast Analysis: 15%

-Blog: 15%

-Midterm Exam: 20% Final Exam: 20%
+First Exam: 20% Final Exam: 25%

-Attendance Policy:
+Grading Scale: